Guggul extract is well known for its positive benefits and ability to treat various diseases in eastern medicine.

 This particular extract has been used in Ayurvedic medicine for centuries, but only recently have we been able to find out about how this botanical works through scientific studies.

-Not surprisingly many recent clinical studies provide evidence that guggul may help in the following ways:
+Not surprisingly, many recent studies (1) provide evidence that guggul may help in the following ways:

 The active ingredient in Guggul extract is known as guggulsterone.

-Guggulsterone appears to have powerful antioxidant and anti-inflammatory activities at the systemic and cellular level.
+Guggulsterone appears to have powerful antioxidant and anti-inflammatory activities at the systemic and cellular levels (2).
 These attributes have been shown to alter thyroid function, improve metabolism and treat various inflammatory diseases such as acne.

 Beyond this mechanism of action, guggulsterone also has been shown to upregulate the bile salt export pump which is responsible for the removal of cholesterol metabolites from the liver.